nzakas/understandinges6/manuscript/13-Modules.md

 console.log(color);         // "red"
 ```

-The comma separates the default local name from the non-defaults (which are also surrounded by curly braces).
+The comma separates the default local name from the non-defaults, which are also surrounded by curly braces.
 Keep in mind that the default must come before the non-defaults in the `import` statement.

-As with exporting defaults, you import defaults with the renaming syntax, too:
+As with exporting defaults, you can import defauts with the renaming syntax, too:

 ```js
 // equivalent to previous example